 6. Spiritual & Personal Growth Retreats

-These retreats delve deeper into self-exploration, often incorporating practices like silent meditation, spiritual teachings, shamanic journeys, sacred ceremonies, or workshops on personal development, intention setting, and life purpose.
+These journeys delve deeper into self-exploration, often incorporating practices like silent meditation, spiritual teachings, shamanic journeys, sacred ceremonies, or workshops on personal development, intention setting, and life purpose.
 The focus is on inner transformation, healing past traumas, and connecting with one’s authentic self.

 - Ideal for: Women on a quest for deeper meaning, spiritual awakening, emotional healing, or profound personal transformation.